jassimalfonso/TOP_foundations_landing_page/README.md

 # foundations-landing-page
-TOP Landing Page project form the foundations course
+TOP Landing Page project from the foundations course